Stomach vs. Abdominal Pain: Understanding the Difference

 Stomach ache vs. Abdominal Pain: What’s the Difference?

-Stomach ache is usually cramping pain or a abdomen, which is usually referred to as stomach3.
-But your stomach is actually located in the center of the upper abdomen, slightly to the left4.
-Because your stomach is in the upper part of your abdomen, that’s where you’ll feel the belly ache5.
-By contrast, abdominal pain can be felt anywhere between your chest and your groin2.
+Stomach ache is usually cramping pain in the upper abdomen, slightly to the left.
+By contrast, abdominal pain can be felt anywhere between your chest and groin.
 This is because your abdomen covers this entire area.
-It works like a cavity, hosting several vital organs in addition to your stomach6.
-Stomach pain is only one of the many types of abdominal pain that we might experience.
+It works like a cavity, hosting several vital organs in addition to the stomach.
+Stomach pain is only one of the many types of abdominal pain one might experience.

 The abdominal cavity houses the following organs5: